One Brand, Two Stories. Learn more

 7.4.
 Newsletter service provider

-(1) The aforementioned processing operations as part of our Newsletter are handled with the aid of services and IT systems of the following service provider, whom we have commissioned as our processor:
+(1) The processing operations referred to above in connection with our newsletter, and in particular the analysis and evaluation of customer information and information relating to interested parties (transaction data), are implemented with the help of the services and IT systems of the following service provider who we have commissioned as our processor:

 Emarsys eMarketing Systems AG